Table of Contents

 Should I worry about metallic taste in my mouth during pregnancy?

-Metallic taste in mouth during pregnancy is usually harmless and is a normal symptom caused due to the hormonal changes in the body.
+A metallic taste in the mouth during pregnancy is usually harmless and is a normal symptom caused by hormonal changes.

-It generally goes away on its own and hence isn’t something to worry about.
+It typically goes away on its own and is not a cause for concern.

 Can I prevent metallic taste in my mouth during pregnancy?